Vincent York – Founder and Artistic Director

 Tasha Lebow – founding board member

 Tasha Lebow was a program manager at The University of Michigan’s Program for Educational Opportunity for over 20 years.
 PEO was the regional federally-funded Equity Assistance Center serving pK-12 schools throughout the Great Lakes States with consultation and technical assistance.
 Tasha provided professional development to schools on multicultural curriculum and instruction, prejudice and harassment prevention, school climate, parent involvement and educational equity issues.
 With Robin Wax she co-authored the award winning “Remember the Ladies” A Handbook of Women in American History.
 She also served on her local school board for 12 years.
-Tasha is the immediate past president of the National Association for Multicultural Education and a member of the board of The Scrap Box—a green supply/recycle center that promotes sustainability and upcycle arts and crafts.
+Tasha is a past president of the National Association for Multicultural Education.

 Walt Jenkins – joined board 4/12

 Walt Jenkins is President and CEO of Architects in Communication, LLC handling site development in the telecommunication industry.
 Walt has worked on wireless infrastructure for nearly 30 years throughout the United States and Canada.
 He is a certified project manager through Capstone Development International.
 In the past Walt worked as a developer with residential and commercial properties.
 He had the opportunity to work on the expansions of the Detroit Medical Center, Harper Hospital and other major medical facilities in southeast Michigan.
 Walt is a member of the Honors Committee for the National Rifle Association.
 He is also an active member of the Masonic organization and currently serves as a Trustee with the Farmington Masonic Lodge.
 Walt grew up in Redford and has lived in the Novi/Northville area for more than 35 years.
 He received several awards from the City of Novi for his volunteer efforts, including recognition from the Michigan Chapter of the American Society of Landscape Architects for his work on a statewide trail-way project.
 Walt and his family enjoy music and the performing arts.
-He and his wife Denise actively support Jazzistry with a “hands on” effort.
 Walt has one married son, a married daughter and three beautiful grandchildren that he hopes one day will learn to play piano on the vintage baby grand he is restoring.

 Deborah Orlowski – joined board 6/11